wp-plugins/wp-toolbar-removal/readme.txt

 1. Remove WordPress 3.1+ (or later) Admin Bar
 1. Remove WordPress 3.3+ (or later) Toolbar
 1. Remove Frontend Bump CB
-1. Remove Frontend "28px gap" on top of Site Home Page
+1. Remove Frontend "28px gap" on top of Site
 1. Remove Backend DashBoard Admin Menu Shadow Effect
 1. Remove Backend DashBoard Admin Bar/Toolbar Pointer (ToolTips)
-1. Remove Backend "28px gap" on top of Admin DashBoard for WP 3.3+ or later
+1. Remove Backend "28px gap" on top of DashBoard for WP 3.3+ or later
 1. Remove User Personal Options Settings "Show Admin Bar/Toolbar"
 1. Hide Admin Icons in the Backend Navigation Menu (not on collapsed state)
 1. Hide Admin Page Title Icons in the Backend DashBoard
 1. Disable Admin Menu Hoverintent Handlers for the Bar and Menu
-1. Add logout functionality on top of Admin DashBoard for WP 3.3+ or later
+1. Add logout functionality on top of DashBoard for WP 3.3+ or later
 1. Add Header and Footer Log
 1. Show realtime datetime on top of DashBoard for WP 3.3+ or later